What Is High-Functioning Depression?

 General depression can feel different to different people.
 But a common theme is an inability to enjoy life, or a mental numbness.
 People living with depression may feel unusually sad and ready to give up on their relationships, careers and maybe even on life itself.

 Many, but not all, depressed people also experience changes in their sleep patterns.
 They might sleep for an extraordinarily long time and find it difficult to wake up.
 They not only may have a hard time getting out of bed but may also struggle to feel refreshed after spending so much time asleep.
 A depressed person is often lethargic and struggles to focus or concentrate.

 But depression doesn’t affect everyone this way.
 To some, getting up with the alarm isn’t a problem; they can do it without mental or physical struggle.
 But are they happy to be getting up for another day?
 No. Are they energized by the thought of a work project?
 Not particularly.
 But will they be able to get their work done?
 Yes, actually.
 Are they excited about weekend plans?
 Well, if the plans ended up being cancelled, they wouldn’t feel a strong emotion one way or another.
 You get the drift.
 These folks are considered to have “high-functioning depression.”

 Living Life Like a Game of Charades

-If you were to interview the friends, family and co-workers of someone with high-functioning depression, they might actually describe such a person very differently:
+Friends, family and co-workers of someone with high-functioning depression, might describe them differently: